 Ideal customer profile + Target Market + Scenario = Star opportunity

 Let’s say you’re a SaaS marketing automation company.
 What information would best help you target your ideal customer?

 “US-based marketing managers in the IT services industry using a content management system.”

 The first option lets you know who could be a fit for your product, while the second option is a homerun.
 Knowing the perfect candidates for your product makes for a targeted, strategic upmarket sales approach.
 This additional insight also allows you to tailor your pitch, which is vital when approaching the big players in SaaS.

-Determining contactability allows you to gauge the likelihood of getting in touch with your target customer.
-It gives you insight into how many touchpoints they’ll require and which job roles within an organization to go after.
+How easy is it to get in touch with your target customer?
+This metric gives you insight into how many touchpoints are optimal and which job roles within an organization to go after.

 This is the conversion rate from new account creation to the first response.
-It includes any type of reply: an email reply asking for further information, hurried two-minute phone conversation, or a thanks-but-no-thanks LinkedIn message.
+It includes any type of reply – an email asking for further information, a hurried phone conversation, or a thanks-but-no-thanks LinkedIn message.
 In other terms, it measures how successful you are at getting in touch with the person you’re targeting.

-Getting in touch with the CEO of an early-stage startup is much different from getting in touch with the CEO of Salesforce.
-Smaller organizations may have one or two people signing off on important purchases.
-Enterprise SaaS buying decisions have several people involved in the process.
+Contacting the CEO of an early-stage startup is way different from getting in touch with the CEO of Salesforce.
+Smaller organizations may have one or two people signing off on critical purchases.
+Meanwhile, enterprise SaaS buying decisions have several people involved in the process.

 Pitch efficiency measures the relevancy of your value proposition to your clients.
 Because enterprise purchases involve several stakeholders, it’s essential to tailor your message to each of them.